Implementing the Settings UI

 Save the Settings to the Settings Bundle

-Conversely, the user interface needs to save the check box setting to the settings bundle, e.g. when the user raises the plug-in UI, changes the check box setting, and then clicks OK to apply the changed setting to the settings bundle:
+When the user opens the plug-in UI, changes the check box setting, and clicks OK, save the setting to the settings bundle:

 private void cb_LockPrdCodes_CheckedChanged(object sender, EventArgs e)